Ribbo27/DNS-over-TLS/README.md

 1. Handle at least one DNS query, and give a result to the client.
 2. Work over TCP and talk to a DNS-over-TLS server that works over TCP (e.g: Cloudflare).

+Bonus features:
+- [x] Allow multiple incoming requests at the same time
+- [ ] Also handle UDP requests, while still querying tcp on the other side
+- [ ] Any other improvements you can think of!

 ## Solution explanation

 This simple proxy is set by default to send DNS queries to Cloudflare.